-Chair: Norma Phillips (Carman Hall, Room B18)
+Chair: Carl Mazza (Carman Hall, Room B18)

 The undergraduate program in Social Work, which leads to a Bachelor of Arts degree with a Major in Social Work, prepares students for entry-level, generalist social work practice in urban social service agencies and organizations.
 The program fulfills the requirements of the New York State Education Department and is fully accredited by the Council on Social Work Education.
 Social work courses required for the Major are offered in both day and evening sections.
 Some courses may also be available on the weekend.

 All Social Work majors must complete the 55 credits required for the major.
 Social Work cannot be taken as a minor.
 No credit for life experience will be given for any courses required for the Social Work Major.

 The program in Social Work builds upon a liberal arts base and integrates knowledge from required study areas with the professional social work curriculum, specifically as it applies to an understanding of human behavior, human diversity, political and social systems, research-based practice, and the helping process.
 Senior students in the program complete a two-semester field placement (insert link) in which they spend two days a week in one of many community agencies that provide services to children, adults, families, and communities.
 Graduates of the program will have mastered the competencies of the profession and gained the knowledge, values, and skills essential for ethical, competent, and effective practice with diverse individuals, groups, communities, and organizations in the urban environment.
 Students will be prepared for beginning generalist social work practice in fields such as child and family welfare, gerontology, substance abuse, health, mental health, developmental disabilities, immigration, and homelessness.

 Since the program is accredited, B.A. social work graduates interested in pursuing an M.S.W. degree may apply for advanced standing status in a graduate program in social work.